earthly/website/blog/_posts/2021-05-19-repeatable-builds-every-time.md

   - Glue layer
 toc: true
 author: Vlad
-excerpt: "Learn how to improve your build process and make it more manageable with tips and tricks for using Makefiles, Dockerfiles, and Bash scripts.
-Discover how to achieve repeatability, manage complex builds, handle parallelism, and share caching.
-Plus, explore options for managing secrets and maintaining consistency in your build setup."
+excerpt: Learn how to improve build repeatability and maintainability in your software engineering projects, even without using Earthly.
+This article provides tips and tricks for managing build scripts, using Makefiles and Dockerfiles effectively, and handling parallelism and shared caching.
+Plus, discover options for managing secrets and maintaining consistency in your build processes.
 topic: earthly
 funnel: 3
 ---